wtPLSQL/wtPLSQL/docs/utPLSQL-V3-Comparison.md

 The "wt" project is centered on one platform with a very simple implementation.
 It is easier to customize smaller, simpler systems.

 ## Testing Methodologies
-There is a longer discussion about unit testing methodologies in the [About Page](https://github.com/DDieterich/wtPLSQL/wiki/About#unit-testing).
+There is a longer discussion about unit testing methodologies in the [About wtPSQL Page](https://github.com/DDieterich/wtPLSQL/wiki/About-wtPLSQL#unit-testing).

 Fundamentally, the Oracle database is a relational database.
 The relational database is based on transaction processing.
 Data is stored and shared in a precise manner between processes.